Andy Crosby: Brighton & Hove Albion

-Crosby was sold on to Brighton & Hove Albion for a fee of £10,000 in July 1999.
+Crosby was sold to Brighton & Hove Albion for a fee of £10,000 in July 1999.
 He recovered from a "mysterious illness" that kept him in hospital for two nights in September 1999; it turned out to be caused by a virus in his left ear.
 He went on to make 41 appearances across the 1999–2000 campaign.
 He formed a strong centre-back partnership with Danny Cullip during the 2000–01 season as Brighton won promotion out of the Third Division as champions; he scored two goals in 39 games, including one goal scored with his ear against Blackpool.
 He had a "clear the air meeting" with manager Micky Adams in September 2001 after being dropped for Matt Wicks.
 Following the meeting he was transfer-listed at his own request after finding his first-team chances at the Withdean Stadium limited.

 Oxford United

 Crosby signed with Oxford United in December 2001.
 Ian Atkins led the "U's" to a 21st-place finish in the Third Division at the end of the 2001–02 season.
 Crosby scored seven goals from 53 appearances in the 2002–03 campaign – including winning goals against Bury, Leyton Orient, Lincoln City and Boston United – as Oxford came within a point of reaching the play-offs.
 He scored five goals in 46 games during the 2003–04 season – including winning goals against Carlisle United, Leyton Orient and Cheltenham Town – as the club this time finished three points outside the play-off places.
 Crosby was named on the PFA Team of the Year.
-He was offered a new contract by incoming manager Graham Rix on greatly reduced terms, but decided to leave the Kassam Stadium to move closer to his family in the north of England.
+He was offered a new contract by incoming manager Graham Rix on greatly reduced terms but decided to leave the Kassam Stadium to move closer to his family in the north of England.